Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Best Practices

-As your API grows beyond a simple tutorial, these practices will keep your codebase maintainable and your API reliable.
+As an API grows beyond a simple tutorial, the following practices keep the codebase maintainable and the API reliable.

 Project Structure for Larger Applications

-For larger apps, organize your code using FastAPI’s router system:
+For larger applications, the code should be organised using FastAPI’s router system:

 app/